ikenichaa/agoda-chat-with-doc/README.md

 ## 1. Project Overview

-This project is a web application that allows users to upload multiple text documents and ask document-related questions of the system.
+This project is a web application that allows users to upload upto 3 text documents (PDF, word) and ask document-related questions of the system.
 The system is able to answer user queries and provide an excerpt from the paragraph that contains the answer.

 ## 2. Demo